BernieO/calcardbackup/README.md

        default for calcardbackup >= 0.8.0 and does not have to be passed to the script.
 ```

-## nextcloud-snap users

-If you are running Nextcloud-snap (https://github.com/nextcloud/nextcloud-snap), you have to use option `-p|--snap` to tell calcardbackup to use the cli utility `nextcloud.mysql-client` from the snap package.
-In order for this to work, calcardbackup has to be run with `sudo` (even running as root without `sudo` will fail).
-As path to Nextcloud use the path to the configuration files of nextcloud.
-In a standard installation this would be `/var/snap/nextcloud/current/nextcloud`.
-See example no.6 below.

-## Considerations about encryption

-If you want to use the included encryption possibility, be aware that:
-- the files are encrypted by GnuPG, AES256 with the passphrase given in a separate file
-- the passphrase is stored in a file.
-Other users with access to the server might be able to see the passphrase.
-- `calcardbackup` is designed to run without user interaction, so there can't be a rock solid encryption.
-I consider the offered one as sufficient in most cases though.
-- if you need rock solid encryption, don't let `calcardbackup` encrypt the backup.
-Instead, encrypt it yourself.
-- command to decrypt (you will be prompted to enter the passphrase):
-`gpg -o OUTPUT_FILE -d FILE_TO_DECRYPT.GPG`

 ## Usage examples

 1. `./calcardbackup /var/www/nextcloud -nc -x`